AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 Refer to [Get started with Audiences](../../v8/audience/manage-audience.md){target="_blank"} for more information.

-A control group is a sub-population excluded from the delivery.
+As in Campaign Standard, you can add a control group to your delivery.
 You can define a control group to avoid sending messages to a portion of your audience, and compare post-delivery behavior with the main target.
 This option helps you measure the impact of your campaign.
-Learn how to [set a control group](../../v8/audience/control-group.md){target="_blank"}
+Learn how to [set a control group](../../v8/audience/control-group.md){target="_blank"}.

 >[!AVAILABILITY]
 >